-Orioles beat Rays 4-2 in first game of doubleheader
+Orioles end Rays’ 5-game win streak to open doubleheader

 UP NEXT

-The second half of Tuesday’s doubleheader will be the final game of the 19-game season series.
+RHP Andrew Kittredge (1-0) will pitch for the Rays against RHP Gabriel Ynoa (1-7) in the second half of Tuesday’s doubleheader, the final game of the 19-game season series.
 On Thursday, the Orioles open a seven-game homestand against Texas, and the Rays open a four-game home series against Toronto.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports